Prophet: Native Americans

 The Great Peacemaker (sometimes referred to as Deganawida or Dekanawida) co-founded the Haudenosaunee league in pre-Columbian times.
 In retrospect, his prophecy of the boy seer could appear to refer to the conflict between natives and Europeans (white serpent).

 From 1805 until the Battle of Tippecanoe that falsified his predictions in 1811, the "Shawnee prophet" Tenskwatawa led an Indian alliance to stop Europeans from taking more and more land going west.
 He reported visions he had.
 He is said to have accurately predicted a solar eclipse.
 His brother Tecumseh re-established the alliance for Tecumseh's War, that ended with the latter's death in 1813.
 Tecumseh fought together with British forces that, in the area of the Great Lakes, occupied essentially today's territory of Canada.

 Francis the Prophet, influenced by Tecumseh and Tenskwatawa, was a leader of the Red Stick faction of the Creek Indians.
 He traveled to England in 1815 as a representative of the "four Indian nations" in an unsuccessful attempt to get Great Britain to help them resist the expansionism of the white settlers.

-20 years later (1832), Wabokieshiek, the "Winnebago Prophet", after whom Prophetstown has been named, (also called "White Cloud") claimed that British forces would support the Indians in the Black Hawk War against the United States as 20 years earlier (based on "visions").
+20 years later (1832), Wabokieshiek, the "Winnebago Prophet", after whom Prophetstown has been named, (also called "White Cloud") said that British forces would support the Indians in the Black Hawk War against the United States as 20 years earlier (based on "visions").
 They did not, and he was no longer considered a "prophet".

 In 1869, the Paiute Wodziwob founded the Ghost Dance movement.
 The dance rituals were an occasion to announce his visions of an earthquake that would swallow the whites.
 He seems to have died in 1872.

-The Northern Paiute Wovoka claimed he had a vision during the solar eclipse of January 1, 1889, that the Paiute dead would come back and the whites would vanish from America, provided the natives performed Ghost Dances.
+The Northern Paiute Wovoka said he had a vision during the solar eclipse of January 1, 1889, that the Paiute dead would come back and the whites would vanish from America, provided the natives performed Ghost Dances.
 This idea spread among other Native American peoples.
 The government were worried about a rebellion and sent troops, which lead to the death of Sitting Bull and to the Wounded Knee massacre in 1890.